 Previously called "adult-onset"

-or "noninsulin-dependent diabetes mellitus" (NIDDM), type 2
+or "noninsulin-dependent diabetes mellitus" (NIDDM), type 2 diabetes

-also develop the condition.
+the condition.
 Common signs include:

 Frequent Urination and Thirst

 Other possible signs of type 2 diabetes include: numbness in feet or legs, persistent skin and gum infections.
 In addition, obesity (BMI > 30) is commonly experienced by many type 2 diabetics.